Stat471-at-UNL/final-project-we-are-normal/README.md

 Provide links to all of the elements you have created (such as data sets, functions, R package, video, presentation slides, …).

+Your write-up should be concise (aim for 750 - 1500 words), contain clearly titled sections covering the motivation for your project, the methods you used, and any results you want to highlight.
+The connection to course material needs to be made obvious

 For the submission, push the index file, the docs folder and any of your creations to the repository, and include a submission link in Canvas.